Rawcherry/To-Do-App/README.md

 - DB creates ONE time at building stage
 - For local API test use  (http://localhost:5000) - API part
-- For frontend use (http://localhost:3000) - Frontend part
+- For frontend use (http://localhost:3000) - Frontend part (React)
+- For frontend use (http://localhost:3001) - nginx part
 - Code automatically connects to it`s docker network.